m0tholith/c3math/README.md

 ## Testing
 Run `c3c test` to test virtually (and hopefully) ALL features in this library.
 ## Benchmarking
-Run `c3c bench` to benchmark every function as well.
+Run `c3c benchmark` to benchmark every function as well.
-### Known issues:
-- Benchmarking broken
-- Codegen takes too long